The Tasmanian devil

 Although most landowners accept that devils seen foraging around farms are mostly scavenging for carrion, they are occasionally accused of taking livestock.
 The usual instances are:

 - Lambing season - Although opinions are divided on whether devils will take healthy lambs we believe this is not usual.
 (One major problem for research is that dead or dying lambs may be so completely eaten that we have no chance of properly assessing their prior health!)
 Many sheep farmers who complain about devils have serious animal health problems on their property, a prime causative factor.
 Most landowners agree that even if lambs are taken they are usually the weaker ones, especially of twins.
 Intense management aimed at rescuing these lambs may be so disruptive to the flock that it is better to accept the risk of some losses of weak animals to devils.
 Different types of sheep have vastly different capabilities as mothers and this should be taken more into account.
-Direct protection may be possible; some farmers are experimenting with Italian maremma sheep dogs which remain with the flock day and night.

 - Cast or very weak sheep - Devils may occasionally attack these animals.
 If farmers are worried about such attacks, effort should be made to prevent casting by changing shearing timing and/or paying greater attention to animal health.
 This problem also requires realistic judgement of the viability of such sheep - quite often, they would die anyway.